CMSTrackerDPG/CondDBMonitoringWebInterface/README.md

 More details can be found in the specific README files in the subdirectories.

 Happy Reading and please, maintain this for us!

+# Quick guide for debugging
+in the case the script doesn't return any plot (and you are sure to have input the right parameters: CMSSW release, GT and detId) most probably the CMSSW release is to be update to be able to read a different GT.

+To do so follow the steps below:
+1) Please add the relevant release in /data/users/CMSSWWEB/ and add to it the package DQM/SiStripMonitorSummary (git cms-addpkg)
+2) Edit the web interface file: https://github.com/CMSTrackerDPG/CondDBMonitoringWebInterface/blob/master/WWW/CondDBMonitoring/singlemodules.php to add a new button and point to the right release (just copy and paste using an example already in the code)
+3) Edit https://github.com/CMSTrackerDPG/CondDBMonitoringWebInterface/blob/master/WWW/CondDBMonitoring/singlemodules.php to include the new release you added (again it is sufficient to have a look to the code and copy an existing example)

+In case the problem persist, you can try to add "?debug=1" at the end of the web interface address, it will turn on printouts useful for debugging further.